Laufire/laufire/Notes.rst

 * 160922

 	* 1433	Bug fixed: In filesys.backup.
-Backups are done to wron targets if the CWD and the backup path differed.
+Backups are done to wrong targets if the CWD and the backup path differed.

 * 160923